Angut-e Gharbi Rural District

-Angut-e Gharbi Rural District (دهستان انگوت غربي) is in the Central District (Note: Formerly Ungut District of Germi County) Its capital is the village of Qarah Aghaj-e Pain.
+Angut-e Gharbi Rural District (دهستان انگوت غربي) is in the Central District (Note: Formerly Ungut District of Germi County) of Ungut County, Ardabil province, Iran.
+Its capital is the village of Qarah Aghaj-e Pain.

 Demographics

 Population

-At the time of the 2006 National Census, the rural district's population (as a part of Ungut District (Note: Renamed the Central District of Ungut County) in Germi Countyefn|Formerly Moghan County) was 12,806 in 2,585 households.
+At the time of the 2006 National Census, the rural district's population (as a part of Ungut District (Note: Renamed the Central District of Ungut County) in Germi County) (Note: Formerly Moghan County) was 12,806 in 2,585 households.
 There were 11,855 inhabitants in 2,920 households at the following census of 2011.
 The 2016 census measured the population of the rural district as 10,721 in 2,953 households.
 The most populous of its 86 villages was Ziveh (now in Darrehrud-e Jonubi Rural District), with 1,412 people.

 In 2019, the district was separated from the county in the establishment of Ungut County and renamed the Central District.